paridebroggi/paridebroggi.github.io/_posts/features/2025-02-21-apple-fitness-account-shoes.md

 tags: [feature request]
 title:  "Add running shoes model to Apple Fitness account"
 ---
-As an iOS user, I can add my running shoe model to my profile to log sessions and get insights (e.g., kilometers per pair, time since purchase).
+As an iOS user, I can add my running shoes model to my profile to log sessions and get insights (e.g., kilometers per pair, time since purchase).
 The same approach can extend to other gear.